KnpLabs/DoctrineBehaviors/README.md

 Some behaviors (translatable, timestampable, softDeletable, blameable, geocodable) need Doctrine subscribers in order to work.
 Make sure to activate them by reading the [Subscribers](#subscribers) section.

-Some traits are based on annotation driver.
-You need to declare `use Doctrine\ORM\Mapping as ORM;` on top of your entity.

 <a name="subscribers" id="subscribers"></a>
 ## Subscribers